Election Statement from Elders

 NAVIGATING A NEW ELECTION SEASON

-Four years ago, the election season failed to bring out the best in humanity, including many Christians.
+In recent years, the election season has failed to bring out the best in humanity, including many Christians.
 However, Scripture reminds us that, as citizens of a greater kingdom, we're called to a higher standard (Ephesians 2:19).
 In anticipation of another election, the Elder Leadership Team developed the above shepherding statement to encourage voting based on convictions and conduct that is pleasing to God.

 James 1:5